Sure, but only if it suits your use case and you understand the linear relationship between phono preamp price and performance.

 There are good reasons why the best phono preamps are expensive.
-The quality of parts used in the best phono preamplifiers and attention to design and execution are extraordinary, and they need to be, given the extraordinarily small signals and high gain needed.
+The quality of parts used in the best phono preamplifiers, engineering and execution are extraordinary, and they need to be, given the extraordinarily small signals and high gain requirements.
+OK, I know you want to see inside…

 Discover more from LiQUiD AUDiO